 In East Lansdowne, a lot of people use the bus to get to work every day though East Lansdowne is a relatively small borough.
 Those that ride the bus are primarily traveling out of town to good jobs in other cities.

-The percentage of adults in East Lansdowne who are college-educated is close to the national average for all communities of 21.84%: 19.23% of the adults in East Lansdowne have a bachelor's degree or advanced degree.
+In terms of college education, East Lansdowne is nearly on par with the US average for all cities of 21.84%: 19.23% of adults 25 and older in East Lansdowne have a bachelor's degree or advanced degree.

 The per capita income in East Lansdowne in 2022 was $32,312, which is middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $129,248 for a family of four.
 However, East Lansdowne contains both very wealthy and poor people as well.